mcfarley1/language-flashcards/README.md

 # language-flashcards
-Language-learning flashcards featuring German, French, Spanish, and Italian, covering six levels based on frequency of word use.
+Language-learning flashcards featuring German, French, Spanish, and Italian, covering six levels based on frequency of word use, using Python.